 51:8 Babylon is suddenly fallen and destroyed: howl for her; take balm for her pain, if so be she may be healed.

-NOTHING that pertains to wine or its sources may be consumed.
+NOTHING that pertains to wine [including all alcoholic drinks] or its sources, may be consumed.
 God’s Word is to be our desire and not the intoxicating false imaginations and pride of our own ways of men.

-No hair of the head shall be cut, symbolizing the Nazarite as a part of the bride of Christ, and submission to the authority of Christ and the whole Word of God.
-The Nazarites hair is a symbol of voluntary consecration to God and is therefore holy to God.
+No hair of the head is to be cut, symbolizing the Nazarite as a part of the bride of Christ, and submissive to the authority of Christ and the whole Word of God.
+The Nazarite’s hair is a symbol of voluntary consecration to God and is therefore holy to God.
 It is to be cut at the end of the period of consecration and burned as holy upon the altar, the smoke ascending up to God as a pleasant perfume to be accepted by Him.

 6:5 All the days of the vow of his separation there shall no razor come upon his head: until the days be fulfilled, in the which he separateth himself unto the LORD, he shall be holy, and shall let the locks of the hair of his head grow.

-The Nazarite shall touch no dead body, because he must be HOLY and pure from all defilement of death, which is the wages of sin.
-For the Nazarite is consecrated [Set Apart] to holiness
+The Nazarite must not touch any dead body, because he must be HOLY and pure from all defilement of death, which is the wages of sin.
+For the Nazarite is consecrated [Set Apart] to holiness.

 If the Nazarite is accidently defiled by a dead person